Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-This year one of greatest romantic dramas of all time, The Notebook, will be celebrating its 15th anniversary.
-The film that had moviegoers dreaming of a love like Allie and Noah's, has since become an iconic romance staple.
+One of the greatest romantic dramas of all time, The Notebook, remains timeless.
+The 2004 film that had moviegoers dreaming of a love like Allie and Noah's, has since become an iconic romance staple.
 While the movie may have made you reach for your tissue box, it holds a special place in the hearts of fans everywhere.
 Here is a list of 20 captivating facts about the beloved movie, The Notebook.

 1. The Notebook is actually based on a true story.
 Nicholas Sparks's book was based on his then-wife Cathy's grandparents, who spent more than 60 years together and inspired Sparks to write the novel.